Wishaw and Coltness Railway

 In 1849 it became part of the Caledonian Railway and sections of the original network form part of the modern West Coast Main Line railway.

 Formation of the railway

-In the early decades of the nineteenth century, the pace of industrialisation in central Scotland accelerated considerably, generating a huge demand for the raw materials of coal and iron ore.
+In the early decades of the 19th century, the pace of industrialisation in central Scotland accelerated considerably, generating a huge demand for the raw materials of coal and iron ore.
 Transport of these heavy materials to market was a key issue.
 Canals offered some solution to this problem, but railways came to be seen as a more accessible option.
 The Monkland and Kirkintilloch Railway was opened in 1828, giving access to Monklands pits to Glasgow and Edinburgh via the Forth and Clyde Canal, vastly reducing the cost of carriage.
 Pits further afield saw the benefit to their competitors, and thought of constructing their own lines.

 A Garturk and Garion Railway bill was presented to Parliament in 1829 (though Awdry calls it the Garion and Garturk Railway).